JeffreyZhao/wind/README.md

 "Jscex" is short for "JavaScript Computation EXpressions".
 It provides a monadic extensions for JavaScript language and would significantly improve your programming life in certain scenarios.
-The project is written in JavaScript completely, which mean it can be used in any execution engines support [ECMAScript 3](http://www.ecma-international.org/publications/standards/Ecma-262.htm) - including mainstreaming browsers or server side JavaScript environments (e.g., [node.js](http://nodejs.org/)).
+The project is written in JavaScript completely, which mean it can be used in any execution engines support [ECMAScript 3](http://www.ecma-international.org/publications/standards/Ecma-262.htm), including mainstreaming browsers or server side JavaScript environments (e.g., [Node.js](http://nodejs.org/)).

 Currently features:

 * A JIT (just-in-time) compiler which generates codes **at runtime** - mainly used in development environment.
-* An AOT (ahead-of-time) compiler which generates code **before retime** - mainly used in production environment.
+* An AOT (ahead-of-time) compiler which generates code **before runtime** - mainly used in production environment.
 * An async library which simplied async programming significantly.

 # Jscex asynchronous library

 Asynchronous programming is essential, especially in JavaScript.
 JavaScript doesn't provide any primitives for writing codes can block the execution.
 Any operations which take a period of time have to be written in async ways.
 Async operations usually send back the results by callback functions when finished, and we could do the rest of work in the callback.

 Here comes the problem.
 We usually express our work linearly, but async tasks with callbacks require logical division of algorithms.
-We cannot implement conditions with <code>if</code> or loops with <code>while</code>/<code>for</code>/<code>do</code> statements.
-It's very difficult to combine multiple asynchronous operations or handle exceptions and cancellation.
+We cannot write conditions with <code>if</code> or loops with <code>while</code>/<code>for</code>/<code>do</code> statements.
+It's also very difficult to combine multiple asynchronous operations or handle exceptions and cancellation.

 So Jscex comes to the rescue with its asynchronous library.